pyblosxom/pyblosxom/docs/writing_entries.rst

 Entry parsers
 =============

-PyBlosxom supports one format for entry files by default.
+Pyblosxom supports one format for entry files by default.
 This format is the same format that blosxom uses and is described in previous sections.